TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sbl_ospi_linux.md

 ## Run the example

+\if SOC_AM65X
+- This example is the SBL which needs to be flashed on the EVM flash, along with sample application images for R5 CPUs and Linux Appimage.
+\else
 - This example is the SBL which needs to be flashed on the EVM flash, along with sample application images for R5, M4 CPUs and Linux Appimage.
+\endif
 \note Use **default_sbl_ospi_linux_hs.cfg** when flashing to HS devices
 - There is a default flash config file as shown below which flashes this SBL and the IPC RPMsg Linux echo applications